piisa/piisa/docs/specs.md

     * _Interpretability_: Provide the capability to interpret the decision process (e.g. why a certain span was decided to be detected as PII and additional metadata on the decision)
     * _Analytics_:  provide the capability to extract and visualize aggregated statistics on decided PII and their associated parameters

+### Description of possible use cases

+This is a non-comprehensive enumeration of possible transformation use cases:

+* PII redaction prior to ML model training (e.g., prior to training LLMs)
+* Pseudonymization of clinical notes for secondary analysis
+* Realtime redaction of PII from system logs
+* Redact textual PII from images, forms, PDFs etc.
+* PII de-identification on semi-structured data, e.g., specific areas in a JSON file, XML, free text columns in tabular data.
+* Semi-automated PII removal (human in the loop)
+* Classify documents based on whether they contain PII

 ## Specification interfaces

 The main interfaces to be specified are those that act as boundaries between architecture blocks: